By Sihanouk Mariona

 Neely Goniodsky has produced and directed 16 animated shorts; many have been screened throughout the world.
 Her work explores traditional animation techniques, cut-out collage and under the camera animation.
 Goniondsky possesses a BFA in film animation from Concordia University, and a master’s in animation from The Royal College of Art.

-American Refugees was produced as part of Seattle University’s Film & Family Homelessness Project, which is managed by Lindy Boustedt and funded by a grant from the Bill & Melinda Gates Foundation.
-For more information, contact Lindy Boustedt at email@example.com or 206-354-5032.
+American Refugees was produced as part of Seattle University’s Film & Family Homelessness Project, which was managed by Lindy Boustedt and funded by a grant from the Bill & Melinda Gates Foundation.
+For more information, contact Lindy Boustedt at email@example.com.